5 days MOT/MBMS-E

 It is recommended to have a basic understanding of the internal combustion engines operation.

-Introduction to the engine tuning and calibration 0.5 day
+Introduction to the engine tuning & calibration 0.5 day

 - Different benefits to consider: basic settings, performance, cold operation, depollution/standards to be met, particulate filter regeneration, OBD diagnostics.
 Impact of drifts and dispersions, ambient conditions.
 The engine operating points.
 Main parameters of engine tuning.